AdnanOlarmmi/Microver-LMS-clone/README.md

 ### Setup

-To setup the project follow the steps:
+To set up the project follow the steps:

 1. Download the zip folder